-Students will be allowed to ride bicycles to school if the following rules are followed:
+Students will be allowed to ride bicycles to school if the following rules are followed: • Bike riders must wear helmets.
+This is a state law;

-- Bike riders must wear helmets.
-This is a state law; - Bike riders must dismount and walk their bikes as soon as they enter school property; - Bicycles must be stored in the bike rack.
-Locks are not required, but they are

-- strongly recommended; and - The school is NOT responsible for stolen or damaged bicycles.

-Parents/guardians should discuss traffic safety precautions with their children as well as the best route to travel BEFORE allowing them to ride their bikes to school.
+- Bike riders must dismount and walk bikes upon entering school property; - Bicycles must be stored in the bike rack.
+Locks are not required, but they are strongly recommended; as the school is NOT responsible for stolen or damaged bicycles.
+Parents/guardians should discuss traffic safety precautions with their children as well as the best route to travel BEFORE students ride their bikes to school.
 Please visit the Georgia Safe Routes to School website for more information on bicycle and pedestrian safety.